NixOS/rfcs/rfcs/0019-maintainers.md

 This makes further delegation of maintainer responsibilities harder.

 These two systems do not integrate together.
-The meta data in` pokgs/*` is used by Hydra packages break, and the CODEOWNERS is only used by GitHub for reviews.
+The meta data in `pkgs/*` is used by Hydra packages break, and the CODEOWNERS is only used by GitHub for reviews.

 The `CODEOWNERS` format is not extensible at all; there is no way to specify e.g. that some parts